 When to Contact a Medical Professional

-Call for an appointment with your provider if you develop symptoms of adjustment disorder.
+Contact your provider for an appointment if you develop symptoms of adjustment disorder.

 American Psychiatric Association.
 Trauma- and stressor-related disorders.
 In: American Psychiatric Association, ed.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
 Arlington, VA: American Psychiatric Publishing; 2013:265-290.

 Powell AD.
 Grief, bereavement, and adjustment disorders.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 38.